 Grayslake in Lake County, Illinois — The American Midwest (Great Lakes)

 Location.
-42° 20.862′ N, 88° 2.34′ W. Marker is in Grayslake, Illinois, in Lake County.
-Marker is on Central Park 0.2 miles west of Library Lane, on the right when traveling west.
+42° 20.729′ N, 88° 2.412′ W. Marker is in Grayslake, Illinois, in Lake County.
+Marker is at the intersection of Hawley Street and North Whitney Street, on the right when traveling west on Hawley Street.
 Touch for map.
 Marker is in this post office area: Grayslake IL 60030, United States of America.
+Touch for directions.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on May 21, 2012, by Bill Kirchner of Tucson, Arizona.
-This page has been viewed 532 times since then and 3 times this year.
-Photos: 1, 2, 3. submitted on May 21, 2012, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.
+It was originally submitted on May 21, 2012, by Bill Kirchner of Tucson, Arizona.
+This page has been viewed 541 times since then and 12 times this year.
+Photos: 1, 2, 3, 4, 5. submitted on May 21, 2012, by Bill Kirchner of Tucson, Arizona. • Bill Pfingsten was the editor who published this page.